-For the interests held in Innowatts, the Company opted not to participate in new investment rounds, which generated a negative impact on the fair value measurement of the investment for \$(2,946).
-Additionally, for the Fondo de Capital Privado Progresa, 1,643.64 units were received in the amount of \$10, as payment in lieu of payment in the liquidation of Promotora de Proyectos S.A. and a restitution of contributions of \$126 was made.

-In December 2022, 42,026 shares of Bird Global INC. were sold for \$41 (USD 8,438.18), the effects of which were reflected in the other comprehensive income (OCI) (See Note 27.2 Other comprehensive income).
+During 2022 for the shares held in Innowatts, the Company chose not to participate in new investment rounds, which generated a negative impact on the measurement of the fair value of the investment by (\$2,946).
+Additionally, for Fondo de Capital Privado Progresa, 1,643.64 units were received for the value of \$10, as payment in the liquidation of Promotora de Proyectos S.A. and a \$126 restitution of contributions was made, and 42,026 Bird Global INC shares were sold for \$41 (USD 8,438.18) whose effects were reflected in the other comprehensive income (OCI) (Note 27.2 Other comprehensive income).

-(\\) Considering that some investments do not have level 1 input data (quoted prices) and their figures are not representative, the Company assumes to hold them at cost.
+- () Considering that some investments do not have Level 1 input data (quoted prices) and their figures are not representative, the Company assumes to hold them at cost. - (c) The Company classified the equity investment in Grupo Nutresa S.A. as Non-current Assets held for sale (Note 17 Non-current Assets held for sale and Note 41 Relevant Events).